Navigating the filesystem

 We will begin with the basics of navigating the Unix shell.

 Let’s start by opening the shell.
-This likely results in seeing a black window with a cursor flashing next to a dollar sign.
+This likely results in seeing a black or white window with a cursor flashing next to a dollar sign.

 This is our command line, and the